Helpful tips on the Creators Program, Genesis Network, the Young Vic or if you want some help with signing up.

 We have very limited opportunities to support rehearsed readings of plays we do not have a direct link to.

 How do I assist on a show at the Young Vic?Toggle

 Any opportunity we have to assist on a Young Vic show will be advertised through our Creators Program website.
-Please join the Genesis Network to ensure you receive notifications when we are recruiting assistants as part of our Jerwood Assistant Director Program and Boris Karloff Trainee Assistant Program.
+Please join the Genesis Network to ensure you receive notifications when we are recruiting assistants as part of our Jerwood Assistant Director Program and Jerwood Trainee Assistant Director Program.